Designed for the experienced professional looking to inspire and lead change in an organization.

 - 100% online format

-This people-centric concentration will provide you with the management tools, leadership skills and understanding of human behavior to ensure employees work together effectively and efficiently.
+– This people-centric concentration will provide you with the management tools, leadership skills and understanding of human behavior to ensure employees work together effectively and efficiently.
 Students learn how to evaluate an organization’s culture, leveraging individual’s strengths, build effective teams for the workplace, and strategically plan and manage employees in an increasingly diverse setting.

-Not only is a master's degree often required to move into high-level positions in the nonprofit world (including charities, churches and associations), but a valuable asset for students considering starting their own nonprofit initiatives in the future.
+– Not only is a master’s degree often required to move into high-level positions in the nonprofit world – including charities, churches, and associations – but is also a valuable asset for students considering starting their own nonprofit initiatives in the future.
 Students learn how to manage employees and volunteers, define roles and responsibilities of board members and staff, plan events and fundraisers, write proposals, and manage demographically and culturally diverse organizations.

 Training and Development

-Companies are beginning to realize they're built for a world that doesn't exist anymore.
-Their employees used to be experts - at 90's technology and local market needs.
-These companies now have a growing need to train and educate their current workforce to meet the needs of the 21st century.
+– Companies are beginning to realize they’re build for a world that doesn’t exist anymore.
+Companies now have a growing need to train and educate their current workforce to meet the needs of the 21st century.
 Students learn about the practices and theories related to employee motivation, the principles of organizational communication, how to tailor presentations to different demographics for maximum impact, and how to train employees to perform their jobs as effectively as possible.

 Higher Education – Student Services

-Perhaps more than other industries, the value of an advanced degree is appreciated and rewarded by higher education employers.
-In this Higher Education concentration, you will learn how to successfully administer student services, learn the practices of traditional and non-traditional students, the functional workings of student affairs departments, the best practices for staffing and budgeting, and how to develop and manage a proactive staff.
+– Perhaps more than other industries, the value of an advanced degree is appreciated and rewarded by higher education employers.
+Students learn how to successfully administer student services, learn the practices of traditional and non-traditional students, the functional workings of student affairs departments, the best practices for staffing and budgeting, and how to develop and manage a proactive staff.

 Online Information Session